DavieObi/AI-Powered-Poetic-Image-Caption-Matching/README.md

 5. Every step has a story.
 (0.2128)
 ```

-### What These Results Show

-#### Conceptual Over Literal Alignment

-The highest-ranked caption — *“Where concrete learns to coexist with green.”* — reflects strong conceptual overlap between the image and the text.

-Without describing any objects explicitly, it aligns with:

-* visible greenery
-* surrounding urban structures
-* the balance between nature and city life

-This demonstrates that the system captures **abstract relationships**, not just object-level features.
+### Interpretation

+* The highest-ranked captions reflect **conceptual and emotional alignment**, not object recognition.
+* Lower similarity scores are expected for poetic text and do not indicate poor performance.
+* Ranking order is more meaningful than absolute values.

+These results show that multimodal models can capture **aesthetic and emotional signals**, not just literal content.

 ---

-#### Mood and Atmosphere Recognition

-Captions such as *“A pause in the rush of the city”* and *“The city breathes when you slow down”* score highly because the image conveys:

-* calm, unhurried movement
-* absence of visual chaos
-* a reflective urban atmosphere

-The similarity rankings confirm that the model recognizes emotional tone, not just visual content.

----

-#### Interpreting Similarity Scores

-Poetic captions naturally yield **lower similarity scores** than literal descriptions.
-This is expected and not a limitation.

-Reasons include:

-* Abstract language has fewer direct visual anchors
-* Emotional interpretation is inherently broader
-* Multiple captions may be equally valid

-In this context, **relative ranking** is more meaningful than absolute score values.

----

 ## What This Project Is (and Is Not)

-### This project **is**:
+### This project is:

 * A multimodal image–text alignment system
-* Focused on mood, tone, and aesthetic interpretation
+* Focused on mood, tone, and interpretation
-* Suitable for creative and social media use cases
+* Suitable for creative and social media use
-* An application of pretrained vision–language models

-### This project **is not**:
+### This project is not:

 * A traditional image caption generator
-* An object detection or labeling system
+* An object detection system
 * A fine-tuned or custom-trained model
-* Designed for accessibility or factual annotation

 ---